NishkarshRaj/Functional_Thinking_Python/Numpy/NDArray.md

 Scientific Notation -> e+n => base^N

-For base 10, generates value from start to stop
+For base 10, generates value from start to stop, i.e., Linspace and logspace work as same when base is 10 for logspace.

 For any other base, generates value from base^start to base^stop

 **4. Advantages of Numpy**